middyjs/middy/README.md

 After that you can `import middy from 'middy';` in your http handler and use it as described above.

+## FAQ

+### Q: Lambda timing out
+**A**: If Lambda is timing out even though you are invoking a callback, there may still be some events in an event loop that are preventing a Lambda to exit.
+This is common when using ORM to connect to the Database, which may keep connections to the database alive.
+To solve this issue, you can use `doNotWaitForEmptyEventLoop` middleware, which will force Lambda to exit when you invoke a callback.

 ## 3rd party middlewares